MiDataInt/mdi/docs/job_config_files.md

 ## {{ page.title }}

-At the heart of most pipeline executions is a job configuration file, i.e., a 'data.yml' file.
-This versatile YAML-format tool makes it easy to construct complex work sequences, including parallel array jobs and serial actions.
+MDI pipeline executions are controlled by a job configuration file, i.e., a 'data.yml' file.
+This versatile YAML-format script makes it easy to construct complex work sequences, including parallel array jobs and serial actions.

-Other advantages of job configuration files are that you have better control over many options and have a ready means of tracking your work, including by examining associated job output logs.
+Other advantages of job configuration files are that you have better control over many options and a ready means of tracking your work, including by examining associated job output logs.

 ### YAML format